 Windows 10 booting to a black screen?
 Don’t worry.
-This article shows how to solve this issue effectively and introduce an excellent file recovery software to recover lost data.
+This article shows you how to solve this issue effectively and introduces excellent file recovery software to recover lost data.

 Let’s see a true example from microsoft.com:

-When I try to boot newly installed Windows 10 I get a black screen (with no cursor) almost straight away.
-I discovered that if I power off and power on the boot proceeds Ok.
-But next time it fails again.microsoft.com
+When I try to boot newly installed Windows 10, I get a black screen (with no cursor) almost straight away.
+I discovered that if I power off and power on, the boot proceeds OK.
+But next time it fails again.

 What should you do if your PC is experiencing a black screen?

 In today's post, you will see how to fix the Windows 10 booting to a black screen of death (BSOD) issue without affecting the original data.

 Part 1: Data Recovery From Windows 10 Booting to a Black Screen

 Experienced users will transfer data before solving the Windows 10 booting to a black screen issue in case of any accidents (If the original data is mistakenly overwritten when you try to fix this black screen error, you will lose the data forever).

 Now, you might be wondering: "How to effectively recover lost data from the Windows 10 black screen of death?"